marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 The ```templates``` folder will contain a Bootstrap simple UI to interact with the API (work in progress).

+If you do not know how Django works, you can skip to the ``App/views.py`` file to review the high level logic of the API.

 **How to start the server and try it**

 1) Install Django and the Django-Rest framework.